How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Get rid of the shower drain cover if possible and use a small brush or toothbrush to scrub any hair or other debris from the edges of the drain.
-Wear rubber gloves in the event of need.
+Clean the shower drain as much as you can and use a small brush or toothbrush to get rid of dirt or hair the edges of the drain.
+Be sure to wear rubber gloves if necessary.

-You can pour one cup of baking powder down your drain followed by one cup white vinegar.
-Cover with a rag or cloth.
-Cover the drain immediately with a towel or a towel to ensure that the reaction doesn’t explode beyond control!
+Pour one cup of baking soda down the drain followed by one cup white vinegar.
+It is best to protect the drain immediately with a towel or a rag to ensure that the reaction doesn’t get over the top!

 Step 4: Wait

-Take the cover off with care and flush the water with boiling.
-This will clear all debris remaining and help get your water flowing freely.
+Remove the cover with care and flush the water with boiling.
+This should clear any remaining debris and ensure that your water is flowing smoothly again.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can, but leave one end as it was in its original form.
+Straighten out a wire hanger to the greatest extent as possible, leaving the other end of the hanger in its original shape.

-Make a hook that is small at the end of the wire that you just straightened.
+Create a small hook on the end of the wire you straightened out.

-Place the hook in the drain and look for hair as well as debris.
-Take out whatever comes up.
+Place the hook in the drain and fish around to look for hair and debris.
+Pull out anything that comes up.

 Method 3: Dry Vacuum Wet